VlachosGroup/openmkm/docs/install.md

 ```bash
 pip install conan
 ```
-However, you may want to use anaconda virtual environment to install conan wihtout pollute your system python.
+However, you may want to use anaconda virtual environment to install conan without polluting your system python.

 After conan is installed, configure it by running
 ```bash